Inner page banner image that shows 4 light blue waves on top of one another

 Multi-housing properties have a consistent demand for laundry facilities.
 A laundry room investment creates a reliable source of revenue, which is also less vulnerable to economic fluctuations.
 There are some additional benefits business owners can enjoy:

 • Attractive to tenants: An on-site laundry room takes the pressure of finding a laundromat off tenants while offering them a more cost-effective solution.
+This enhances tenant satisfaction and can significantly increase tenant retention, reducing turnover rates and associated costs.

 • Enhances property value: Access to on-site laundry facilities makes properties more appealing to tenants and investors.
+This amenity can increase property desirability, allowing you to command higher rental rates and potentially increase the property’s overall market value.

 • Various payment methods: Modern machines offer coin operation and smart card-operated facilities, so users do not need to carry cash.
+Many machines also support mobile payment options, which cater to the growing preference for digital transactions.

 Investing in the laundry business when you own or operate a multi-housing property can be as easy as just getting started.
 By following these steps, you can add laundry facilities to your building, enhancing its appeal to both current and prospective tenants while adding an extra income to your books:

 • Assess the facilityEvaluate the space available, taking note of plumbing and electrical points alongside ventilation.
 Take measurements to determine how many laundry machines you can add to accommodate residents’ needs, providing adequate access to machines.
+Also, consider the layout to ensure ease of use and accessibility for all tenants, including those with disabilities.

 • Equipment selection: High-quality, commercial-grade washers and dryers should be able to withstand high laundry volumes while offering energy efficiency perks.
+Look for machines with features like energy star ratings, water-saving capabilities and advanced technology that allows for multiple payment options.
+Investing in top-of-the-line equipment will reduce operational costs and provide a better experience for your tenants.

 Key Benefits of Commercial Laundry Machines

 Industrial washing machines and dryers can handle up to eight loads of laundry daily, making these an investment with clear benefits.
 Operating at high capacities is just one of the perks you will enjoy when you lease commercial laundry machines.
+Other benefits of these machines include:

 Quick Operation